mega7mega/code-wallet-kin-wordpress-donation/README.md

-wordpress plugin which creates a slide in for a donation button with code wallet and kin cryptocurrency
+wordpress plugin
+adds a donate to blog button for code wallet after each blog post